brson/wasm-opt-rs/notes.md

 Configuring the builder is like passing the command line arguments to `wasm-opt`, and the `run` method contains essentially the same logic as the `wasm-opt` binary.
-The details of how to drive the underlying binaryen APIs are hidden:
+The details of how to drive the underlying Binaryen APIs are hidden:

 ```rust
 use wasm_opt::OptimizationOptions;